bm-synth/DeepSpeed/docs/_pages/features.md

-## Memory and Bandwidth Optimizations

-### The Zero Redundancy Optimizer (ZeRO)
+## The Zero Redundancy Optimizer
-[ZeRO](https://arxiv.org/abs/1910.02054) is at the heart of DeepSpeed and enables large model training at a scale that is simply not possible with model parallelism alone.
-When enabled, ZeRO allows training models with over 6 billion parameters without any model parallelism, and up to 100 billion parameter models with model parallelism on current generation hardware.
+The Zero Redundancy Optimizer ([ZeRO](https://arxiv.org/abs/1910.02054)) is at the heart of DeepSpeed and enables large model training at a scale that is simply not possible with model parallelism alone.
+When enabled, ZeRO allows training models with over 13 billion parameters without any model parallelism, and up to 200 billion parameter models with model parallelism on current generation hardware.

 For more details see the [ZeRO paper](https://arxiv.org/abs/1910.02054), [GPT tutorial](/tutorials/megatron/) on integration with